 The primary function of the stapes is to transmit sound vibrations from the middle ear to the inner ear.
 When sound waves enter the ear, they cause the eardrum to vibrate.
 These vibrations are then transmitted to the malleus, which passes them on to the incus and, finally, to the stapes.

 The base of the stapes, which fits into the oval window, vibrates against the fluid-filled inner ear.
-This vibration creates pressure waves in the inner ear fluid, which stimulate the hair cells in the cochlea, the organ of hearing.
-These hair cells convert the mechanical energy of the sound vibrations into electrical signals that are sent to the brain via the auditory nerve, where they are interpreted as sound.
+Because of that, this vibration creates pressure waves in the inner ear fluid, which stimulate the hair cells in the cochlea, the organ of hearing.
+These hair cells convert the mechanical energy of the sound vibrations into electrical signals that are sent to the brain via the auditory nerve, where they are interpreted as sound No workaround needed..

-The stapes also plays a crucial role in impedance matching.
-The middle ear acts as an impedance transformer, matching the low impedance of air in the ear canal to the high impedance of the fluid in the inner ear.
-This impedance matching is necessary to ensure that sound energy is efficiently transmitted to the inner ear.
+The stapes also matters a lot in impedance matching.
+So naturally, the middle ear acts as an impedance transformer, matching the low impedance of air in the ear canal to the high impedance of the fluid in the inner ear.
+This impedance matching is necessary to confirm that sound energy is efficiently transmitted to the inner ear.
 The stapes, along with the other ossicles, helps to amplify the sound vibrations, overcoming the impedance mismatch and allowing us to hear faint sounds.

 Clinical Significance and Conditions Affecting the Stapes